-Travelers visiting Hong Kong for even as long as a month can easily pack their days full and still not see everything the city has to offer.
-However, try to clear a day in your schedule to pop on the ferry and head over to Macau for a day of sightseeing.
+Travelers to Hong Kong should clear a day to pop over to Macau on the ferry for a day of sightseeing.
 A day trip to Macau is the best way to see both of these very unique spots in Asia.

 Macau, along with Hong Kong, is one of the two Special Administrative Regions of the People’s Republic of China.
 Macau is often considered the Las Vegas of the Orient with its numerous casinos, many of them identical to those found in the America’s “Sin City.”